YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 The preparation of the training and validation dataset involves employing a stratified train-validation split method, ensuring that each cluster group has a random assignment of samples to the train-validation set.
 This approach mitigates potential sampling issues, preventing situations where certain clusters lack training-validation data and ensuring a consistent sampling distribution.
 Specifically, an 80-20 split is implemented, with 80% of the data allocated for training and 20% for validation within each cluster.

-### 7) Train Convolutional Neural Network (CNN) models using a transfer learning approach
+### 7) Train variants of Convolutional Neural Network (CNN) models using a transfer learning approach

 This project uses a novel deep-learning approach through a transfer learning method to predict consumption.
 Transfer learning is a technique that involves using a pre-trained model as a starting point for a new task.
 The pre-trained model has already learned to recognize many different features and can be used as a starting point for training a new model on a related task.
 In this particular case, we are using nighttime light as a proxy for socioeconomic indicators.
 Our objective is to predict the probability class of a given daytime satellite image and assign it to the appropriate nightlight bin category, simultaneously learning features that are useful for consumption prediction.

-The training process involves a series of steps using variants of convolutional neural network (CNN) pre-trained VGG-11, VGG-16, and VGG-19, models, renowned for their capabilities in feature extraction and classification.
-These models were initially trained on the ImageNet dataset.
-The ImageNet dataset contains over 1.2 million images distributed across 1,000 classes.
+The training process involves a series of steps using variants of CNN pre-trained [Virtual Geometry Group (VGG) models](https://pytorch.org/vision/main/models/vgg.html) The project employs very deep Convolutional Neural Networks (CNNs) for Large-Scale Image Recognition, such as VGG-11, VGG-16, and VGG-19.

+The models used in this project are very Deep Convolutional Networks for Large-Scale Image Recognition such as **VGG-11**, **VGG-16**, and **VGG-19**.
+These models are renowned for their capabilities in feature extraction and classification.
+The VGG models are known for their depth and their ability to capture intricate features from images, making them suitable for a wide range of image classification tasks.
+These models have been widely used in various applications, including image classification, object recognition, and image segmentation.
+These models were initially trained on the ImageNet dataset that contains over 1.2 million images distributed across 1,000 classes.

 | Model      | Convolutional Layers | Fully Connected Layers | Parameters (approx.) | Pooling Layers  | Input Size | Activation Function | Pre-training   | Kernel Size | Stride | Padding |